vswanlund/vswanlund.github.io/tag-mobile-sdks/ios/start.md

 1. Go to Xcode \| File \| Open

-2. Navigate to the folder where you unpacked the SDK, open the Samples folder, and choose the sample project you want to import.
-In this example, we choose the BarcodeSample project.
+2. Navigate to the folder where you unpacked the SDK, open the Samples folder, and choose the HelloPowaTagSample project.
 Click OK to open it.

 3. Build the sample project.